Charlie do surf - winter watersports

 We’re tentatively looking at kayaking trips for the New Year, reasoning that plummeting along the foamy rapids at an unfathomable pace must have something going for it, otherwise our friends wouldn’t witter on about it so much.
 Here are just a couple of sites with canoeing and kayaking nearby:

-- West Wales Camping Pods, Carmarthenshire: Carmarthenshire’s the spot for kayaking and sea kayaking, although we recommend not including ‘going over Cenarth Waterfall in a barrel’ if you’re staying at nearby West Wales Camping Pods.
-The camping pods at this very popular Welsh farm site start from £90 for two nights, sleeping up to two adults and three children – but you can bag a 20% off bargain from now until the end of January at £72 for both nights.
+- West Wales Camping Pods , Carmarthenshire : Carmarthenshire’s the spot for kayaking and sea kayaking, although we recommend not including ‘going over Cenarth Waterfall in a barrel’ if you’re staying at nearby West Wales Camping Pods.
+The camping pods at this very popular Welsh farm site start from £35 a night, sleeping up to two adults and three children.

-Woodview Campsite, Cornwall: The brainy owners here know all there is to do activity-wise in Bude and the surrounding area, including watersports at Tamar Lake and surfing at the nearby beaches.
-The park is open all year and has a four-berth caravan from £200 for seven nights with cooker and Freeview.
-There’s also 15% off hardstanding and grass pitches with optional electric until 30 November, from £10.20 a night.
+Woodview Campsite , Cornwall: The brainy owners here know all there is to do activity-wise in Bude and the surrounding area, including watersports at Tamar Lake and surfing at the nearby beaches.
+The park is open all year and has a four-berth two-bedroom holiday home from £120 for three nights, and a family caravan sleeping up to four from £90 for three nights.

-The Quiet Site, Cumbria: A Lake District site in the fells above Ullswater will natch have tons of watery things to do, from steam boating to rowing.
-There’s also canoeing, kayaking and sailing near this Penrith site, which is open all year and which has camping pods for up to two adults and two children from £35 a night and electric or non-electric pitches from £16.
+The Quiet Site , Cumbria : A Lake District site in the fells above Ullswater will natch have tons of watery things to do, from steam boating to rowing.
+There’s also canoeing, kayaking and sailing near this Penrith site, which is open all year and which has camping pods for up to two adults and two children from £35 a night.
 There’s a pub on site too in a seventeenth century barn, a games room and an upstairs playhouse.
 We like.